+The Zakat assessment for the Company is finalized until 2011 with the exception of WHT for the year 2006 through 2008.
+The Zakat, Tax and Customs Authority (ZATCA) issued Withholding tax (WHT) assessment for the years 2006 to 2008 with an additional WHT liability of SR 3.96 million in addition to delay fines on the WHT.
+In compliance with the appeal procedures, EEC paid the WHT difference under protest.
 The WHT case was also under the review at the BOG.
 A decision was issued supporting EEC's objection related to delay fine.
-The GAZT has filed an appeal with the Royal court against the BOG's decision in respect of delay fine, which is pending adjudication.
+The ZATCA has filed an appeal with the Royal court against the BOG's decision in respect of delay fine, which is pending adjudication.